nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

 You may have understood how all the pieces connect, or you may not have.

-With our years of experience introducing beginners to these abstract concepts, we know that somewhere between 90% to 100% of your entire cohort simply is not capable of understanding the big picture here.
+With our years of experience introducing beginners to these abstract concepts, we know that somewhere between 90% to 100% of your cohort does not understanding the big picture here.
 You can make sense of each tree, but you can't understand how the forest works as a single ecosystem that is made up of individual trees.

 There are several abstract concepts at play here, and your brain's neural network has not been tuned to understand these complex connections yet.
 That doesn't mean your mind **can't** do it.